 Family sessions are done about once a year at least!
-Whether you are taking portraits to update the pictures on the wall, or maybe you are already thinking what’s going to go on your Christmas card, here are some tips to help you prepare!
+Whether you are taking portraits to update the pictures on the wall, or maybe you are already thinking what’s going to go on your Christmas card, here are some tips to help you prepare for your family session.

 Make sure that your choices are comfortable, especially for the kids, and attractive.
 If you are looking for the soft and elegant look, choose neutral colors such as creams, soft pastels, tans, grays, or slate blues.
 Think soft and flowy.
 If you are wanting bright and spunky for family photos, then choose coordinating colors.
 However, don’t get TOO “matchy”.
 Come up with bold accent colors for accessories.
 A nice yellow or red accented scarf, headband, or hat added to a nice hue gray outfit can give a nice modern twist to your photos.
 Choose your clothing pretty far out in advance.
 Decide what look you want for the session.
 That’s going to be key to what you wear.
 Do you want to look like a close knit mafia family or an urban downtown living family?
 Make sure to express your vision ahead of time to your photographer, so that you make the best out of your session.

 Don’t worry I send you a guide on What to Wear for your photo session!